drpauldixon/build-haproxy-rpm/README.md

 # Build an HAProxy RPM with Lua support

 This is a bit of a hatchet job...
-I needed HAProxy built with Lua support and package it up as an RPM.
-And I needed a version that runs on EL 5 variants (CentOS 5, RedHat 5).
+I needed HAProxy built with Lua support and packaged up as an RPM.
+And I needed a version that runs on EL5 variants (CentOS 5, RedHat 5).
 And I needed to build new packages when new versions of HAProxy are released.

 This currently supports EL5 and EL6.